 We tend to reason through traditional Boolean logic, where things are either

 false.
 Alternatively, we could also build equally useful logical frameworks where things can be something more (or other than) these two values1.
 I’m led to believe that the human ability to develop at least two mutually exclusive but independently consistent forms of logic is indicative of the possibility there are other “ways to reason” we are not privy to (and may never be).
 In fact, maybe reason itself is not the only alternative to empiricism when it comes to seeking knowledge.
-Thus, concerning logic, I will take care.
-Specifically, I will make an effort to underpin logical conclusions with support or critique from intuition and analysis of language when I can.
+Nonetheless, concerning logic, I will take care.
+Specifically, I will make an effort to underpin sound logical conclusions with support or critique from intuition and analysis of language when I can.

 Take for example, the three-valued Kleene Logic, or even the infinite (countable) valued Łukasiewicz Logic.
 These are both proven consistent, and have plenty of practical applications today. ↩︎